 The supra has full contextual tone and priority support.

 Don't use color to communicate.
 Instead, use color to support information you communicate through text.
-When this isn't possible, be sure to use a
+When this isn't possible, be sure to use a title attribute.

 Be mindful of contrast.
 What looks good to you may not be readable for others.
 Text contrast is a good thing!